Anomalous negative magnetoresistance in quantum-dot Josephson junctions with Kondo correlations

-The seeming $T_{\rm K}$ independence and electrode-geometry dependence of the NMR width indicate that the NMRs could be attributed to quasiparticle dynamics of the superconductor leads~\cite{Chen2014}, such as vortex-induced quasiparticle trapping~\cite{Taupin2016} or quasiparticle stabilization/cooling~\cite{Chen2009, Chen2011, Vodolazov2012}.
-But it is still not consistent with the fact that the NMRs are only present in the Kondo regime and absent in the open regime.

-Another possible explanation for the anomalous NMRs is the magnetic field induced quantum phase transition (QPT).
-In this case, the Josephson quantum dot is initially at ``0-$\pi$" crossing point at zero field, where the Josephson supercurrent is suppressed.
-The application of a magnetic field can drive the device away from the crossing point and leads to an increase of (reversal) Josephson current~\cite{vandam2006}.
-However, the observed NMRs appear not only at a few points, but also in the entire odd-number electron occupied Coulomb blockade regions in the presence of the Kondo correlations [Fig.~\ref{Fig3}(e) and the Supplemental Materials].
-Thus, the QPT is less likely to be the interpretation for the observed anomalous NMRs in this work.
+Another possible reason for an NMR is the magnetic field-induced quantum phase transition (QPT).
+Suppose a Josephson quantum dot is initially at a ``0-$\pi$" phase crossing point at zero field.
+In that case, applying a magnetic field can drive the device away from the crossing point and increase the (reversal) Josephson current~\cite{vandam2006}.
+This QPT will also give rise to an emergent zero-energy ABS~\cite{Lee2014, Chang2013}.
+However, the observed NMRs here appear in an extensive range of $T_K$ and thus are less likely due to the QPT at the ``0-$\pi$" phase crossing point.
+This is true even when the presence of the $0^{\prime}$ and $\pi^{\prime}$ phases of the quantum dot Josephson junctions \cite{Lee2022} are considered.
+In fact, the curvature of the ABS conductance in Fig.~\ref{FigAPP_Dev2_1}(a) in Appendix~\ref{sec:level5} (the dashed line) indicates that the quantum dot is in a well-defined spin-doublet ground state in the middle of the Kondo-correlated Coulomb blockade region~\cite{Kim2013}.
+Hence, there is no field-induced QPT in this region, and the QPT could not be the physical origin of the observed anomalous NMRs in this work.